ariesteam/ariesteam.github.com/resources.markdown

 ### ARIES papers
 -----------------

+For a citation of the overall ARIES ecosystem services modeling methodology, please use: Villa, F., et al. 2014.
+A methodology for adaptable and robust ecosystem services assessment.
+PLOS ONE: 9(3):e91001 (full citation and link below).

 [Bagstad, K.J., D. Semmens, F. Villa, and G.W.
 Johnson.
 2014.
 Quantifying and valuing ecosystem services: An application of ARIES to the San Pedro River Basin, USA.
 Pp. 169-192 in: Handbook on the Economics of Biodiversity and Ecosystem Services.
 P.A.L.D.
 Nunes, P. Kumar, and T. Dedeurwaerdere, eds.
 Edward Elgar: Cheltenham, UK.](http://www.elgaronline.com/view/9781781951507.00017.xml)

 [Bagstad, K.J., F. Villa, D. Batker, J. Harrison-Cox, B. Voigt, and G. Johnson.
 2014.
 From theoretical to actual ecosystem services: Accounting for beneficiaries and spatial flows to map and quantify ecosystem services.
 Ecology and Society 19(2):64.](http://www.ecologyandsociety.org/vol19/iss2/art64/)